The Grand Palm resort is open for business

 Wednesday, June 10, 2020

 The Grand Palm Hotel, Casino and Convention Resort temporarily ceased business operations following a notice from the Ministry of Investment, Trade & Industry on 26 March 2020 relating to the global health concerns around the Coronavirus (COVID-19).
 More than two months later, restrictions have been lifted enabling The Grand Palm to reopen on 27 May 2020 under certain provisions.
-These include daily temperature screening and record keeping of guests at the casino entrance, frequent sanitising of public areas, wiping commonly touched surfaces and the deployment of extra hand sanitiser dispensers to key public and employee areas.
+These include daily temperature screening and record-keeping of guests at the casino entrance, frequent sanitizing of public areas, wiping commonly touched surfaces and the deployment of extra hand sanitizer dispensers to key public and employee areas.

 The resort’s gaming activities have resumed with slot machines operating 24 hours a day, and table games operating daily from 14h00 to 02h00 under strict guidelines.
 These restrictions include a limited number of players per tables game and alternate slot machines being disabled to ensure adherence to social distancing requirements.